shpml/fundamentals/05_chapter/03_exercise.md

 *Add `text-decoration: none;` to the `nav a` CSS property to remove the default blue color and underlining from your links.*

 6) Now, we'll start moving things around on the screen.
-Give the nav a links 1.8em of margin.
+Give the `nav a` links a margin of 1.8em.
 Set their display to inline-block.

 7) Looking good!
 Let's increase the nav's `font-size`, then reposition the whole thing with a float!
 Set the nav style's `font-size` to 1em and float it right.